kitbagjs/mapper/docs/defining-profiles.md

 Each profile defines a value for `sourceKey` and `destinationKey`.
 These keys must extend `string` and should be unique combinations, beyond that the choice is irrelevant to the function of Kitbag Mapper.

-Here is a simple example of a profile that converts a python server model you might see in an API service to the frontend model.
+Here is a simple example of a profile that converts a server model you might see in an API service to the frontend model.

 ::: code-group